 4:30 pm – 8:30 pm

 8:30 pm – 12:30 am

-In their first 3 months trainees are closely monitored and given substantial support.
+In their first 3 months, trainees are closely monitored and given substantial support.
+For this reason, we ask that new volunteers come regularly to their shifts to maximize this ‘apprenticeship’ period.
 Help is always available, at no time are counselors left alone with a call or chat.
 Please note that volunteers do not take calls or chats from anywhere outside of the Crisis Line room.

-To maintain skill level after training, all staff and volunteers are asked to attend a total of four continuing education lectures per year.
-Held at our main office, these seminars explore suicide and related topics and are provided by professionals in their respective areas of expertise.
+To maintain staff and volunteers’ skill level after training, continuing education seminars, called in-services, are held several times a year to explore suicide and related topics, and are provided by professionals in their respective areas of expertise.